converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

 ## Analysis

-These are early results that summarize across experiments (they will be updated, we are finishing the MuMMI CPU runs).
+These are early results that summarize across experiments.

 ### Completed Jobs By Experiment